Get the Correct Back Pay: DOLE Labor Advisory and Guidelines

 Aside from the employee’s unpaid salary, the employee may also receive the following:

-Cash Conversions
+Cash conversions

 Unused service incentive leave (SIL) is convertible to cash in accordance with the Labor Code of the Philippines.
 The cash equivalent of the unused SIL is given to the employee as part of their final pay.
 Unused vacation leave, sick leave, and other types of leave may also be converted to cash.
 However, this depends entirely on the company policy.

 The 13th-month pay is not only for regularized and long-term employees.
 Any employee who has worked for the company for at least a month in the year the employment ended shall receive the pay.
 If not previously issued, the employee will get a prorated amount of their 13th-month pay as part of their final pay.
+That is if the contract ends before the completion of 12 months’ worth of service during the year.

-Separation Pay
+Separation pay

 Not every employee leaving a company is entitled to receive separation pay.
 Employees who resign or are terminated due to Just Cause are not entitled to receive separation pay.
 The release of separation pay is regulated by the Labor Code and may be released in accordance with company policy or any individual or collective agreement.
 The Bureau of Working Conditions under DOLE released a statement last February 15, 2022 further clarifying separation pay.